JoonasKulmala/Python-weppipalvelu/README.md

 Welcome to **Python weppipalvelu**!
 This repository includes both lesson practices and course assignments.

-This course is about Python programming language and Flask framework.
-Basic CRUD application creating and stuff like that.
+This course is about Python and Flask framework.
+The end result, `Mini Project` will be a functional CRUD application deployed on a public server, which can be accessed here: http://joonaskulmala.me/

+Mini Project is also available as a stand-alone GitHub repository on ___

 All assigned & returned exercises can be found in each day's `/Assignments` directory, as seen on example picture below